Badgerati/Picassio/README.md

 Examples
 ========
 Picasso is typically best run by having the path to it within you environment's PATH.
 The following examples will all assume Picasso is within your PATH.

+To chain them together, just append more colour objects within the paint array.
+This way you can clone a branch from Git which is a simple WCF Service, build it and then install the service and start it.

 Running Picasso